- When will I know who my roommate is?

 What size sheets do I need for my bed?

-All of the College mattresses are 80 inches in length (except Glendale apartments which are 75").
-To ensure that your sheets will fit properly, we recommend that you bring oversized twin sheets.
+All of the College mattresses are extra-long twin.
+To ensure that your sheets will fit properly, we recommend that you bring extra-long twin sheets.

 What about window coverings?

-Each residence hall room is equipped with mini-blinds or curtains.
-Non-college owned window coverings are not permitted as they may pose a serious fire hazard.
+Each residence hall room is equipped with mini-blinds.
+Non-College owned window coverings are not permitted as they may pose a serious fire hazard.

 May I bring extra furniture, carpet, etc.?

-Yes, you may bring extra furniture for your room; however, the original beds, bedsprings, wardrobes, chest of drawers and desks must remain in the room.
+Yes, you may bring extra furniture for your room; however, the original beds, bedsprings, wardrobes, dressers, desks, and chairs must remain in the room.
 You are welcome to bring a rug or carpet.
 Many students do so, since most student rooms in the residence halls are not carpeted.
-Campus Housing encourages you and your roommate to get in contact and discuss who is to bring what to campus.
+The Office of Community Living encourages you and your roommate to get in contact and discuss who is to bring what to campus.
 Personal chairs and/or sofas are permitted if they do not constitute a fire or health hazard.

 Residence Hall Questions